edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

 persisting the data.
 This option has the advantage of reducing latency through this layer and storage needs at the network edge.
 But the cost is having no historical data to use for analytics that need to look back in time to make a decision.

+!!!
+Note
+    When persistence is turned off via the PersistData flag, it is off for all devices.
+At this time, you cannot specify which device data is persisted and which device data is not.
+[Application services](../../application/ApplicationServices.md) do allow filtering of device data before it is exported or sent to another service like the rules engine, but this is not based on whether the data is persisted or not.

 ## Events and Readings